Decarbonisation at the Intersection of Climate and Market Forces

 We Stand by Our Clients

-In this complex landscape, we at Commerzbank aim to be active architects of sustainable transformation.
+In this complex landscape, we at Commerzbank aim to position ourselves as active partners in supporting our clients through their transformation journey.
 We remain at the side of our clients – and on course.
-By 2050, we aim to reduce CO2 emissions to net zero in our lending and investment portfolio.
+By 2050, we aim to reduce CO2 emissions to net zero in our lending and investment portfolio2.
 For this, we will utilise internationally recognised standards such as the Science Based Targets initiative (SBTi).

 CO2 Reduction Targets Must Be Ambitious yet Realistic